Coffeelot/cw-crafting/readme.md

 Now you got a new table!
 To fill it with items all you need to do is add `"tables = {'kitchen'}"`  to your recipes.
 You can see examples of these in the Recipes object.
 If you check the Recipes at the top they have comments explaining the different fields

+## Using an inventory that is not OX or QB?
+You'll want to set `UseLocalImages` to true in the config and copy over all the images of the recipe items and ingredients to the images folder

 # Want to change the look?
 Crafting is now built in VUE, this means you can't just edit the files directly.
 This requires some more know-how than just developing with basic html/js.
 You can find out more information in this [Boilerplate Repo](https://github.com/alenvalek/fivem-vuejs-boilerplate).